 Emerging Leaders Program

-ELP is designed for emerging academic and administrative leaders to gain a greater appreciation of the Academy and build the skillset and mindset to lead campus initiatives and advance to more senior leadership roles.
-Participants graduate with skills, connections, and support necessary to navigate the transition to administrative roles.
+ELP is designed for academic and administrative professionals to gain a greater appreciation of the Academy and build the skillset and mindset to lead campus initiatives and advance to more senior leadership roles.
+Participants graduate with skills, connections, and support necessary to navigate the transition to higher administrative roles.

 ELP is designed to prepare the next generation of higher education administrators to be effective leaders; to view every decision through a diversity, equity, and inclusion lens; and to further their institutions’ path to equitable student success.